-Gun violence is one of the most challenging public health and equity issues facing American society.
-While the gun lobby has built a vocal and effective constituency of gun owners and manufacturers, creating fear among politicians, we see tremendous potential for common sense reform in a diverse set of new stakeholders and supporters focused on the scourge of gun violence and the damage it is causing nationwide.
-Our Gun Violence Prevention program builds on creative community-led efforts and unexpected alliances to find new, productive pathways toward a less violent country.
-It won’t be easy to make the social, political, and cultural changes required to prevent gun violence on a wide scale.
-That is why we must get going.
+Gun violence is one of the most challenging public health and equity issues in American society.
+The gun lobby has spent decades building a powerful, vocal constituency of gun owners and manufacturers, leading to political sclerosis, inaction and delay among elected officials.
+But we see tremendous potential for common sense reform in a diverse set of stakeholders and supporters with new perspectives on gun violence and the harm it causes in communities nationwide.

 The Kendeda Fund’s gun violence prevention work is still relatively new.
 We have invested in a few organizations to date, and are actively exploring other partnerships aligned with our objectives.